Pankaj-SinghR/Pankaj-SinghR/README.md

 My passion for programming lies with dreaming up ideas and making them come true.i am also an open-source enthusiast and contributor. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 - 🔭 I’m currently working on something cool
-- 🌱 I’m currently learning  Data Structure and Algorithms, Machine learning, Docker And Kubernetes
+- 🌱 I’m currently learning  Data Structure and Algorithms, Machine learning, Docker And Kubernetes, Web dev
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: